OctopusDeploy/blog/blog/2021-11/using-aws-secrets-manager-with-octopus/index.md

 - Extracts one or more key/value pairs from each of those secrets
 - Creates sensitive output variables for each key/value pair retrieved

-Like most cloud providers, AWS Secrets Manager supports [versioned secrets](https://docs.aws.amazon.com/secretsmanager/latest/userguide/getting-started.html#term_version) with the use of a version identifier and one or more Staging labels.
+Like most cloud providers, AWS Secrets Manager supports [versioned secrets](https://docs.aws.amazon.com/secretsmanager/latest/userguide/getting-started.html#term_version) with the use of a version identifier and one or more staging labels.
 This is useful as it enables regular rotation for your secrets.

 :::hint
 Staging labels keep track of different versions during the rotation process.
 An AWS secret always has a version with the staging label `AWSCURRENT`, which is the current secret value.